lacchain/LACChain-contracts/docs/tech/errorMessages.md

 - CAA -> Chain of Trust already associated
 - CNATM -> Chain of Trust Not associated to member
 - IA -> Invalid Address
+- ALODRPE -> At least one did required per entity